 - Create a new profile for your journal in Google Analytics account settings, indicating its address in «site URL» field: (http://exampleusername.livejournal.com).

 - Get a «web property ID»:UA-XXXXXXX-YY.

 - Go to the «Extensions» tab of the Account Settings page.
-If you are implementing Google Analytics for a Paid community, you should firstly switch to the community's account: you should choose this community from the dropdown menu in the «Work as user:» field and press «Switch».
+If you are implementing Google Analytics for a community with Professional package of service, you should firstly switch to the community's account: you should choose this community from the dropdown menu in the «Work as user:» field and press «Switch».

 - Enter the web property ID «Enter your web property ID obtained from Google» and save changes.